lhs-open/lhs-guide/docs/index.md

 -	Supportive system competencies — A learning health care system constantly refines complex care operations and processes through ongoing team training and skill building, systems analysis and information development, and creation of the feedback loops for continuous learning and system improvement.

-## Who are building LHS?
+## Who is building LHS?

 LHS Examples:

--	Intermountain Healthcare: Feedback Loops to Expedite Study Timeliness and Relevance.
+-	Intermountain Healthcare: Create feedback loops to expedite study timeliness and relevance.
--	Geisinger Health System: Use of Electronic Health Records to Bridge the Inference Gap.
+-	Geisinger Health System: Use of electronic health records to bridge the inference gap.
--	Department of Veterans Affairs: Implementing evidence-based practice, particularly via use of the electronic health record.
+-	Department of Veterans Affairs: Implementing evidence-based practice, particularly via the use of the electronic health record.

 Examples of clinical research networks as LHS:

--	Kaiser Permanente
+-	Kaiser Permanente hospitals
--	NCI cancer research network
+-	NIH NCI cancer research network
--	HMO research network (HMORN)
 -	Patient-Centered Network of Learning Health Systems (LHSNet)

 ## LHS definition for developers

-For easier understanding by developers, this guide provides a simpler technical definition for LHS:
+For easier understanding by developers, this guide provides a more concise technical definition for LHS:
 >-	A learning health system has research embedded in the health care services where health data are collected simultaneously, new knowledge and models are learned continuously, and improvement can be deployed seamlessly.

-The "learning" in Learning Health System means machine learning, continuous learning, and ultimately self-learning in addition to normal learning by human.
-When research and practice are seamlessly integrated, the dissemination problem starts to ease.
+The "learning" in Learning Health System means machine learning, continuous learning, and ultimately self-learning by the system itself in addition to the human learning process.
+When the system integrates research and practice seamlessly, the dissemination problem starts to ease.

-In essence, LHS is about revolutionizing knowledge generation and use in medicine.
-The next two sections dive deeper into the "knowledge business".
+In essence, LHS is about revolutionizing knowledge generation and application in medicine.
+The next two sections dive deeper into the "knowledge business."

 <br>

-# 2. Evidence and Knowledge Generation
+# 2. Medical Evidence and Knowledge Generation

 ## Study methods
-[SOURCE: NAM 2013 "Best Care at Lower Cost" report]
+[SOURCE: NAM 2013 report "Best Care at Lower Cost"]

 Randomized clinical trials (RCT) are the “gold standard” of the current clinical research enterprise for generating medical evidence and knowledge.
 Despite the accelerating pace of scientific discovery, the current clinical research enterprise does not sufficiently address pressing clinical questions.
 The result is decisions by both patients and clinicians that are inadequately informed by evidence.

-The evidence basis for clinical guidelines and recommendations needs to be strengthened.
-In some cases, 40 to 50 percent of the recommendations made in guidelines are based on expert opinion, case studies, or standards of care rather than on multiple clinical trials or meta-analyses.

 Even at the current pace of production, the knowledge base provides limited support for answering many of the most important types of clinical questions.
 A study of clinical practice guidelines for nine of the most common chronic conditions found that fewer than half included guidance for the treatment of patients with multiple comorbid conditions.

-The cost of current methods for clinical research averages $15-$20 million for larger studies — and much more for some — yet the studies do not reflect the practice conditions of many health care providers.
+The cost of current methods for clinical research averages $15-$20 million for larger-scale studies — and much more for some — yet the studies do not reflect the practice conditions of many health care providers.

 New methods are needed to address current limitations in clinical research.
 The alternative research methods include: